fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The prophet Muhammad ﷺ    was a shepherd and worked for his uncle Abu Talib.

-At around age 15, the heﷺ    participated in wars of Fijar.
+At around age 15, the he ﷺ   participated in wars of Fijar.
 He was responsible for looking for arrows and bring them back.
 They reached a peace treaty.

 ### Hilf al-Fudul

-At around 20, Muhammadﷺ   participated in the treaty of Mutayyabin.
+At around 20, Muhammad ﷺ   participated in the treaty of Mutayyabin.
 Az-Zubayr organized this pact in the house of Abdulla ibn Judhan.
 He was the youngest participant of the pact.

-Hilf al-Fudul (League of the Virtuous, the Virtuous Pact, the Fadul Alliance) (Arabic: حلف الفضول translit: Hilf al-Fudool‎) was a pact made amongst the Arab tribes around Makkah after the Fijaar War prior to Prophethood.
+Hilf al-Fudul (League of the Virtuous, the Virtuous Pact, the Fadul Alliance) ) was a pact made amongst the Arab tribes around Makkah after the Fijaar War prior to Prophethood.
 Fudul comes from Fadl which means nobility, superiority and virtue.
 The allegiance was also known as Hilf Al-Mutayyabeen (The Pledge of the Perfumed) because those who agreed placed their signatures by putting their hands in henna and then on the Kabaah.

 #### Background
 Al’Aas ibn Waail purchased merchandise from a merchant from the region of Zubaid in Yemen.
 Al’Aas being a chief and nobleman amongst the Quraysh decided not to pay and when the merchant approached the other Chiefs of Quraysh they sided with Al’Aas for being one of their own.
 The man shared his plight at the Kaaba asking the descendants of Faihr (Quraysh) to help him.
 Az-Zubair ibn Abdul-Muttalib became angry and called to his people, "Will no one help him!"